Beorhtmund/beorhtmund.github.io/README.md

 For the documentation page I made it about HTML.

 FIX: I couldn't figure out how to place HTML code inside the code elements, so I will need to use jQuery's .text() function.
 The content's left margin for mobile needs to be fixed.

+## Random Quote Machine
+This is coming soon.
 \
 \
 \